Steak Egg and Cheese Bagel

 Description

 The EASY steak egg and cheese bagel recipe you can make at home!
-Inspired by the McDonalds version, this hearty sandwich is always a favorite.
+Inspired by the McDonalds version, this sandwich is loved by many.

 Ingredients